jmchuma/jmchuma.github.com/README.md

 * Change how I generate the [navigation menu](https://jekyllrb.com/tutorials/navigation/).
 * Stuff I want to do add after checking [htmlhead](https://htmlhead.dev/)
     * Add meta with description in pages.
-    * Add meta for robots to control the behavior of search engines crawling and indexing the site.
     * Add link alternate for translations.
 * Make it look good on mobile.
     * [Viewport](https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag) at MDN.